 About 300 years ago, the Ryukyu administration gathered all the ceramicists and potters of Okinawa into one area, to create the district now known as Tsuboya Yachimun Dori.
 Paved with limestone cobbles, the district is a one-minute walk from Hyatt Regency Naha Okinawa and home to several dozen ceramic studios, stores and galleries.

-Makishi Kosetsu Ichiba, only four minutes walk from Hyatt Regency Naha Okinawa, is a sprawling and energetic food market, loved by local Okinawans.
-Open from 8am to 8pm, the market offers an array of fresh local seafood (including the colorful parrotfish or irabucha), meat, fruits and vegetables, as well as traditional sweets and specialty ingredients such as dried bonito and kelp.
+Makishi Kosetsu Ichiba / Makishi Public Market, only 4mins walk from Hyatt Regency Naha Okinawa, is a sprawling and energetic food market, loved by local Okinawans.
+Open from 8am to 8pm, the market offers an array of fresh local seafood, meat, fruits and vegetables, as well as traditional sweets and specialty ingredients such as dried bonito and kelp.

 T Galleria Okinawa